 The entire area is absolutely endearing and while I was looking for a way to do justice to this national treasure, I happened upon this excellent video.
 It tells the story better than I ever could, thus the “know when to fold ’em” title.

 In case you’re looking around one day and I seem to have disappeared, it may be that I’m here.
-I’ve decided to buy this one.
+You can learn more here about this cottage and I have also decided to buy this one.
 Hope you like it, and please come to visit me when you’re in the area.

 Okay, I’m buying this cottage just about as much as I’m buying my favorite ski chalet in Crested Butte and my favorite adobe beauty in Taos.
 But at least dreamers keep themselves entertained, right?

 There was something else I learned about while driving down miles and miles of winding roads today.
 I learned that “back in the day,” when farmers had live-in help, they had these peasants build scads of the stone fences we now see everywhere there are farms in England.
 However, over the last 50-75 years or so, they’ve fallen more and more into a state of disrepair.
 Simply put, it’s an economy issue.

 To properly build the traditional stone walls, or fences, they are dry stacked with local stone.
 They’re wider on the base (two stones wide) , laid on a bed of stone chat, and are gradually moved to a density of one stone wide (or two much smaller stones) toward the top of the wall.
 Then, stones are laid on top narrow-wise, so that “if someone were to crawl over them, which they SHOUDN’T be doing, they’d knock off the top-stones and theoretically it would then hit them in the shin on the way down the other side.
 Local courtesy is to put it back the way you found it.”